 3 – Protect your Family

 If you are thinking that what happens in your wet basement, stays in your wet basement, think again.
-Due to a physics phenomena known as "Stack Effect", the air from the basement is consistently being sucked into the upper floors.
-Actually, 1/3 of the air you breath everyday in your home is coming straight from your basement.
+Due to a physics phenomena known as “Stack Effect”, the air from the basement is consistently being sucked into the upper floors.
+Actually, 1/3 of the air you breathe every day in your home is coming straight from your basement.

 That means that, if your basement is humid and moldy, your family is breathing mold spores in high concentrations.
 Although not all species of mold are toxic, even non-toxic species produce spores known to cause allergies in sensitive people.